plforacle/heatwave-lakehouse-automl/load-csv-data-bank/load-csv-data-bank.md

     You are now ready to use Autoload to load a table from the object store into MySQL HeatWave

-## Task 3: Run Autoload to infer the schema and estimate capacity for the black\_friday tables in the Object Store
+## Task 3: Run Autoload to infer the schema and estimate capacity for the bank tables in the Object Store

-1. The data is contained in the black\_friday\_train.csv file in object store for which we have created a PAR URL in the earlier task.
+1. The data is contained in the bank-full.csv file in object store for which we have created a PAR URL in the earlier task.
 Enter the following commands one by one and hit Enter.

 2. This sets the schema we will load table data into.
 Don’t worry if this schema has not been created.
 Autopilot will generate the commands for you to create this schema if it doesn’t exist.